 The Scotland Street School, designed by Charles Rennie Mackintosh and built between 1903 and 1906, is now used as a museum.
-Being just a stone’s throw away from the Shields Road underground station, makes this building a particularly accessible spooky spot on the southern edge of the Clyde.
+Being just a stone’s throw away from the Shields Road underground station makes this building a particularly accessible spooky spot on the southern edge of the Clyde.
 There are regular sightings of ghostly figures on the first and third floors as well as people hearing laughter, voices and footsteps even when the museum is closed, If that’s not enough, objects have been known to move on their own.
 Visit at your own risk.

 4. Dalmarnock Bridge

 Multiple people have witnessed the scary sighting of a young man, as real as can be, staring over the side of the bridge before jumping and vanishing.
 Now that’s spooky.
-No one has been able to identify him but the details that people describe match; man in his 30s and wearing black clothes.
-Dare you go over and speak to him?
+No one has been able to identify him but the details that people describe match; a man in his 30s and wearing black clothes.
+Dare you to go over and speak to him?

 5. Tron Theatre